 Below are brief descriptions of federal and state financial aid programs available to COA students.
-If you would like more information about any of these programs, please contact the COA Scholarships and Student Aid Office.
+If you would like more information about any of these programs, please contact the Financial Aid Office.

 Federal Pell Grant Program

 Federal Pell Grants are awards which assist undergraduates in paying for their education after they complete high school or earn a GED.
 The Federal Pell Grant program is the largest federal student aid program.
 For many students, these grants provide a “foundation” to which other federal and non-federal assistance may be added.
 Unlike loans, grants do not have to be paid back unless a student does not complete the term of enrollment.

 Students who receive the Federal Pell Grant may be eligible for the Federal Supplemental Educational Opportunity Grant.
 This federal program does not require employment or repayment unless a student does not complete the term of enrollment.
 The amount of the grant is based on students’ financial needs and the minimum award is $100.
 To be eligible for FSEOG, students’ financial aid files should be completed as early as possible.
 Funding is very limited.

 Federal Work-Study (FWS) Program

 The Federal Work-Study Program provides jobs for eligible students to earn money to help pay college expenses while attending classes at least part-time.
 Students participating in the program are employed in the library, laboratories, administrative and faculty offices, and various departments of the college.